liam-wiltshire/talks/postgres/content.md

 ---

 class: content-odd
-#What Fields Did We Have Again?
+#What Fields Do We Have?

 ```sql
 DESCRIBE talks;